Drew-CodeRGV/TheWirelessMonitor/README.md

-# RSS News Aggregator for Raspberry Pi
+# The Wireless Monitor

-An automated news aggregation system that fetches RSS feeds, analyzes stories using AI, and provides a web interface for viewing top stories in the Wi-Fi/wireless industry.
+An automated RSS news aggregation system that fetches RSS feeds, analyzes stories using AI, and provides a web interface for viewing top stories in the Wi-Fi/wireless industry with classic 1990s newspaper styling.

 ## Features